monokrome/glp/README.md

 npm install glp
 ```

-In most cases, you can put your app's files into a `src` directory, and glp
+In most cases, you can put your scripts into a `src/scripts` directory, and glp
 will build them into the `public` directory.
-This will be compiled with the
+Templates go in `src/templates`,
+and stylesheets go into `src/stylsheets` with the [default
-provided [default configuration][defconf], but you can always define your own
+configuration][defconf], but you can always define your own configuration
-configuration options if you would like to specify a more complicated build
+options if you would like to specify a more complicated build process.
+To
-process.
-To create a default configuration, just create a new file called
+create a default configuration, create a new file called `glp.yml` and give it
-`glp.yml` and give it the following content:
+the following content:

 ```yaml
 glp: {}